Does Homeowners Insurance Cover Jewelry

 Homeowners Insurance Endorsement

 Just as I have mentioned above, to cover certain valuable items, you may have to add a scheduled personal property endorsement to your homeowners insurance.
-This is commonly used for jewelry as well as art, rugs, collectibles, and instruments.
+This is commonly used for jewelry, as well as art, rugs, collectibles, and instruments.
 When you add this endorsement to your policy, your insurance provider will usually ask for a purchase receipt or a recent appraisal to insure it for a certain amount.

 Keep in mind that, depending on the endorsement details, the item might not have a deductible.
-Or you could choose a lower deductible than your main policy.
+Or you could choose a reduced deductible than your main policy.
 Be aware that adding this endorsement will typically make your premium go up, with the amount depending on the extra coverage you selected.

 Jewelry Insurance